 In March 2020, Kenya reported the first coronavirus disease case in the country.
 The virus has since spread from the capital Nairobi to 46 other counties with over 36,000 people infected according to the Ministry of Health’s data dated September 13, 2020.
 Besides the disease burden, the pandemic has caused immense economic impacts characterized by the volatility of the Kenyan currency, poor performance of financial markets, and general job losses hence affecting many livelihoods.
-As the Government of Kenya (GoK) mobilized its response to the pandemic, USAID was able to support its efforts through extension and re-alignment of its Kenya Integrated Water, Sanitation, and Hygiene (KIWASH) project.
+As the Government of Kenya (GoK) mobilized its response to the pandemic, USAID was able to support its efforts through an extension and re-alignment of its Kenya Integrated Water, Sanitation, and Hygiene (KIWASH) project.

 KIWASH had been successfully accelerating access to clean water and improved sanitation in nine Kenyan Counties since 2015 – now it was re-tailored to not only shore up its development gains in the face of crisis but to mitigate the impacts of COVID-19 on vulnerable populations.